 Stress, which causes patients to tighten the facial muscles

 Learn more about TMJ therapy treatment

 When you’re experiencing frequent headaches or earaches, or a jaw that is clicking or popping, it’s important to schedule an appointment with our TMJ specialist, Dr. Michaela Tozzi.
 When TMD is left untreated, its symptoms can worsen quickly.
-Our team provides TMJ therapy options to patients in Las Vegas, NV area to help relieve their TMJ pain.
+Our team provides TMJ therapy options to patients in the Las Vegas, NV area to help relieve their TMJ pain.
 To learn more about how to relieve your TMJ pain and start TMJ therapy, call to schedule an appointment at Michaela Tozzi, DMD.